 On top of this humanitarian crisis, The Great March of Return protests have been ongoing since March of 2018.
 Unarmed Palestinian protestors continue to be targeted by Israeli snipers.
 Reports are emerging of a collapsing health sector and growing hunger, along with continued injuries and a rising death toll of demonstrators.

 In March 2018, Canada announced an additional $10 million to support UNRWA in addition to their regular $25 million contribution.
 In July 2018, Canada announced an additional $50 million of humanitarian and development assistance to support vulnerable Palestinians in both the West Bank and Gaza.
-On October 12, Minister Marie-Claude Bibeau announced that Canada would contribute another $50 million dollars to partially make up the shortfall due to the recent UN cuts.
+In October 2018, Minister Marie-Claude Bibeau announced that Canada would contribute another $50 million dollars to partially make up the shortfall due to the recent UN cuts.
 Several European countries have also significantly increased their funding.
 Even so, the situation looks bleak.
 Increased humanitarian aid is an important step forward but dealing with the root causes of the crisis by lifting the blockade is crucial in ensuring that Palestinians are able to have a sustainable future.

 Faith reflection: “The Psalmist laments and cries out, ‘How long, O Lord?
 Will you forget me forever?’
 Palestinians have long asked ‘how long?’ and looked for signs that they are not forgotten.” – Excerpt from “70 years on: Seeking a hopeful future in a time of yearning”.